Rehabilitation Counseling Program Outcomes

 The Rehabilitation Counseling program at Springfield College is fully accredited by the Council on the Accreditation of Counseling and Related Educational Programs (CACREP) through 2025.
 Our master's degree program has a goal of admitting 10-15 students each year.
 Currently, students can be full- or part-time and apply for admission in fall or spring.
 Student outcomes are evaluated each year and the evaluation is part of the overall program evaluation.

-Currently, the graduate program has a total of 15 students enrolled.
+The graduate program has a total of 10 students currently enrolled.
 More than 50% of the students are underrepresented groups, including people with disabilities.
-The program has seven full-time and three part-time adjunct faculty members who teach the CACREP accredited curriculum.
+The program has eight full-time and three part-time adjunct faculty members who teach the CACREP accredited curriculum.

-- The pass rate for the certified rehabilitation counselor exam was 50%, comparable to the overall CRC pass rate.
+- The pass rate for the certified rehabilitation counselor exam was 46%, slightly below the national pass rate.

-- The job placement rate for our graduates was 94%.
+- The job placement rate for our graduates is 90%.

-Each year, eight graduate fellowships are offered within the Counseling Department and 12 Rehabilitation Services Association Long-Term Training Grants (though fall 2019) are available.
+Each year, eight graduate fellowships are offered within the Counseling Department and 10 Rehabilitation Services Association Long-Term Training Grants (though fall 2024) are available for individuals interested in working in public vocational rehabilitation.
 Outside the department, there are several other fellowships in the College for which graduate students can apply.
 Completion of this program results in eligibility for certification as a rehabilitation counselor (CRC) after passing the required exam and graduation and eligibility for licensure as a rehabilitation counselor (LRC).